-We all face conflict in our lives.
-Anger is a natural emotion we all experience in response to our basic human needs.
-We all need to feel safe and secure, to feel a sense of belonging to have control over our environment, and a sense of identity.
-This workshop is aimed at helping you learn how to manage and express angry feelings effectively.
-We will talk about what anger is and recognize what triggers our anger.
-We will discuss how to think and act more calmly during tough moments in life.
-Come learn how to “keep your cool”.
+Anger is a natural, basic emotion everyone experiences as all people face conflict in their lives.
+All of us need to feel safe and secure, have a sense of belonging, identity, autonomy, and control over our environment.
+The center offers this workshop to help you learn how to manage and express angry feelings effectively.
+We talk about what anger is and recognize what triggers anger.
+We discuss how to think and act more calmly during challenging moments in life.
+Come learn how to “keep your cool.”

-CHOICES is an alcohol and drug program available to students who are concerned about their own alcohol and/or drug use (including tobacco) or the use of those close to them.
-It is also utilized in a sanction format for students found in violation of the college's policy regarding alcohol and drugs.
-CHOICES utilizes a variety of approaches to assist students in gaining a better understanding of their alcohol and drug use through the use of self-exploration and reflection.
-A licensed substance abuse counselor utilizes guided materials that assists students in furthering their knowledge about alcohol and drugs, with a strong emphasis on self-identifying areas which warrant a need for change.
-Students are offered additional resources with skills that will support their desire for change.
+CHANGES Program utilizes various approaches to assist students in gaining a better understanding of their alcohol and drug use through self-exploration and reflection.
+A licensed substance abuse counselor applies guided materials to help students further their knowledge about alcohol and drugs, with a strong emphasis on self-identifying areas that warrant a need for change.
+The program offers students additional skill resources that will support their desire for change.

-The ARC program helps the student to look at all areas of their lives and how their decision making is having a negative consequence and help them to work on problem solving which will hopefully help them to make better decisions.
-Students that are referred to the ARC program have very strict guidelines that they need to follow and if they are not in compliance they may be in jeopardy of being suspended or expelled from campus.
-Students will have access to counseling if needed and are offered additional resources with skills that will support their desire for change.
+The ARC Program helps students look at all areas of their lives.
+They can reflect when decision-making has had a negative consequence and work on problem-solving techniques, leading hopefully to better choices.
+Students who the college has referred to the ARC Program have stringent guidelines to follow.
+If a student is not compliant, the college may suspend or expel them from campus.
+Students will have access to counseling if needed and additional resources that will support their desire for change.

 Request for Workshop/Outreach

-If you would like to request that our staff provide a workshop or other outreach event, please contact the Joel Porter Counseling Center three weeks prior to the requested date.
+If you would like to request that our staff provide a workshop or other outreach event, please contact the Joel Porter Counseling Center three weeks before the requested date.